IoT Security Nightmare for CRE: Hacked Vacuums Raise Alarm in Smart Properties

 That is an enormous problem.
 Security for networked devices is often poorly implemented and there is no way to tell by outward examination whether a given product has been or could be compromised.

 Could a malicious actor make a television scream at a tenant?
 No way to know until patience and ill luck provide an answer sometime in the future.
-Or until a controlled device is able to capture sensitive data or embarrassing images and relay them to a criminal who might sell the information or use something as blackmail to further interests in the operations of a tenant’s employer.
+Or until a controlled device can capture sensitive data or embarrassing images and relay them to a criminal who might sell the information or use something as blackmail to further interest the operations of a tenant’s employer.